Edgemoor

 for purchase.

-Neighborhood Plan Update – no report.
+Plan Update – no

-Representative
+Representative Reports

-Coalition of Southside Neighborhoods– Ralph
+of Southside Neighborhoods– Ralph

 Thacker will no longer lead the CSN.
 He is now President of the Association of